Sebazzz/Return/doc/Building-from-sources.md

 If you like to build Return from sources, you can follow the instructions below.

+## Docker

+If using docker, simply run:

+    docker build -t pokertime .

 ## Prequisites

 -   [.NET Core 3.1 SDK](https://www.microsoft.com/net/download/core).